What is a Resignation Letter?

 Date You’re Handing in the Letter

-Please accept this as my resignation letter from the role of XXX from the XXX company.
+Please accept this letter from the role of XXX from the XXX company.
 Although I have enjoyed working here as XXX, personal reasons have required that I vacate this post and focus on improving my position at home.

 My final day will be X/X/ XXXX.
 Despite having to leave, I would like to offer my assistance in doing whatever it takes to ensure a smooth transition.
 I have several team members in mind who would be excellent at this position or could assist with the process of finding a strong external replacement.
 Please don’t hesitate to be in touch.